Setting up an Iceland cryptocurrency mining company in 2023

 - The Icelandic Blockchain Foundation actively lobbies on behalf of the country’s cryptocurrency miners.

 - Setting up an Icelandic company is simple if you know how.
-Healy Consultants Group PLC’s team can assist with every step.
+Healy Consultants Group’s team can assist with every step.
 It is normally possible for our Clients to sign a lease agreement within just one week of setting up the company, and open a corporate bank account and hire staff within 2 months.

 - An Iceland cryptocurrency mining company suffers a tax on profits of 20%.